NBaghirova/XGML/README.md

 1. The *constructing_metabolic_similarity_graphs.py* script constructs metabolic similarity graphs from FDG-PET scans for each patient.

-**Metabolic Similarity Graphs Construction**

 First, the script scans a directory to locate FDG-PET images that match a specified file suffix.
-Then, it loads a brain atlas, more specifically, we utilized a pre-processed Schaefer 2018 atlas with 200 brain regions and 7 Networks, which is dimensionally aligned with the pre-processed FDG-PET scans.
+Then, it loads a brain atlas, more specifically, we utilized a pre-processed Schaefer 2018 atlas with 200 brain regions, which is dimensionally aligned with the pre-processed FDG-PET scans.
 For each identified by the atlas brain region, the script extracts intensity values from the PET images.
 Further, Kernel Density Estimation (KDE) is applied to model the probability distribution of intensity values within each brain region.
 Then, Dynamic Time Warping (DTW) algorithm is applied to compute the similarity between KDE distributions of all pairs of brain regions.
 Thus, for each patient and their corresponding FDG-PET scan, the metabolic similarity graph is constructed as follows.
 The vertices of a graph represent brain regions.
 The graph forms a clique (every pair of vertices is adjacent).
 Edges are weighted by the DTW similarity scores between corresponding regions.
 Finally, the computed similarity values are stored in a CSV file for further analysis.

-2. The *KernelSVR_BP_top_10_edges.py* script applies the Kernel SVR model to predict cognitive scores and identifies the top 10 most predictive edges in the metabolic similarity graphs for each cognitive score.
+2. The *KernelSVR_top_10_edges.py* script applies the Kernel SVR model to predict cognitive scores and identifies subgraphs that are predictive of each of the cognitive scores in previously unseen subjects.

-**Identifying the Most Predictive Edges**

 First, the script loads the metabolic similarity graphs and cognitive scores, ensuring consistency in subject data.
 Each similarity graph is vectorized by extracting the upper triangular values, forming the feature set, while cognitive scores serve as target variables.